rtoal/ple/lua/README.md

 # Lua Explorations

-To build and run Lua programs on your local machine, download and install the Lua system from the [Lua downlaods page](https://www.lua.org/download.html) or use your favorite package manager.
+To build and run Lua programs on your local machine, download and install the Lua system from the [Lua downloads page](https://www.lua.org/download.html) or use your favorite package manager.

 Once installed, programs in this folder can be run from the command line like so: